Sundar Lal Tiwari

 Sundar Lal Tiwari (13 December 1957 – 11 March 2019) was an Indian politician and a member of the Indian National Congress party.

 Political career

-Sundar Lal Tiwari became a MP in Lok Sabha from Rewa in 1999.
+Sundar Lal Tiwari became an MP in Lok Sabha from Rewa in 1999.
 He was elected as an MLA of the Madhya Pradesh Legislative Assembly in 2013.

 Personal life

 Sundar Lal Tiwari was the son of Sriniwas Tiwari, a prominent Congress politician from Madhya Pradesh.
 He was married to Rashmi Tiwari, and they had a son and a daughter.
 His son Siddharth Tiwari is also an Indian politician.